4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 But discovery calls are like dates in another way, too: They’re your reps’ first — and sometimes only — chance to make a great first impression.
 If the call is unnecessarily long, one-sided, or confusing to the prospect, there likely won’t be a second date.

-So what’s the difference between a great discovery call that leads to a closed deal and a bad one that leads absolutely nowhere?
+So what’s the difference between a great discovery call that leads to a closed deal and a bad one that leads nowhere?

-We looked at thousands of discovery calls recorded and included the findings in our 2023 State of Sales Productivity Report to identify the ingredients of a great discovery call.
+We looked at thousands of discovery calls recorded and included the findings in our 2024 State of Sales Productivity Report to identify the ingredients of a great discovery call.
 Here are four of our most important findings — and why they should make you rethink your entire approach to the sales discovery call.

 Let’s get one question out of the way right up front: What is a discovery call?